iamshm/wsl-lvim-config/README.md

 13. To get auto imports of custom Components through LSP, you need to have a jsconfig.json file in your project.
 I have provided my jsconfig.
 To get jsonfig everytime easily I have created a alias (in .zshrc) and you just need to type jsconfig in your project directory and you are good to go.

+##### Tips
+If you are getting any path related errors like nvm not found, lvim not found, etc. Kindly update your path by refering to [.zshrc](.zshrc)